MrArna/akkacrawler/README.md

 ###Project Download

 The *Project Download* actor is in charge of cloning the retrieved repositories into a temporary folder.

 This actor is an Akka HTTP actor.
 It creates a HTTP request for the GitHub API server, then sends this request and wait for the response.

 Once the response is obtained, it's parsed in order to obtain a JSON object.
-The JSON object is used to navigate through the information it contains, in particular to retrieve the clone_url fields.
+The JSON object is used to navigate through the information it contains, in particular to retrieve the *clone_url* fields.
 These fields are then used to clone the repository via command line process invocation.

-Once the repo is successfully cloned, the actor send a Parse message where it indicates the location of the project and that its parsing can start.
+Once the repo is successfully cloned, the actor send a Versioning message where it indicates the location of the project and that its versioning can start.

 ###Project Versioning